dreyan22/dreyan22/README.md

 📊 I specialize in Data Science and Analytics and am currently diving deep into Computer Vision and Machine Learning. 🤖📈

-🌟 Fun fact: I’m allergic to spicy foods—yes, even mint-flavored toothpaste counts! 😅🌶️❌
+🌟 Fun fact: I’m allergic to spicy foods, even mint-flavored toothpaste counts! 😅🌶️❌

 📬 How to reach me:
 ✉️ Email: adrian.deguzman@student.ateneo.edu